repairs to guitar amplifiers & hifi amps

 SOLID STATE AMPS

 Problems are more unpredictable in transistor equipment and in output stages knock on effect, catastrophic faults are often seen.
-There is more diversity in solid state than tube electronics design.
-Full restoration may not be necessary in old transistor gear provided the safety issues have been addressed.
+There is more diversity in solid state design than in tube circuits.
+Full restoration may not be necessary in old transistor equipment provided the safety issues have been addressed.
 There is room for improving reliability though.
-For instance, in output stages removing and cleaning the heat sink from the old silicon compound and replacing it with new compound, will improve thermal bonding between semi-conductor and heat sink.
-Also, since potentiometers and switches are screwed on the front panel and soldered on the pcb, it might be a good idea to remove them individually clean them with special switch cleaner.
-The old solder is removed, the print cleaned and the component resoldered etc.
+For instance, in the output stages removing power transistors, cleaning the heatsinks from the old silicon compound and replacing it with new compound, will improve thermal bonding between semiconductor and heatsink.
+Old dry electrolytic capacitors need replacement too.